Human immune system

 Immunomodulatory effect is essential for a large number of adaptogens, so it is difficult to navigate according to scientific publications.
 I recommend using the tradition of TCM as an orientation in specific illnesses.
-But to make the local list of immunomodulatory adaptogens empty, then relevant references point to
+But to make the list of immunomodulatory adaptogens vacant, the relevant references point to: